Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-97-were-still-here.md

 **Date Point: 11th of ten-month, year 20 UPC**
 **Mother Giymuy High School, Lavmuy, Gao**

-***Leticia “Letty” Firth***
+***Leticia "Letty" Firth***

-“If you’re going to understand the immediate post-war period, you need to understand that this was still a scarce economy. *People* were plentiful, with most of the human population still in stasis.
-But parts and material were a different matter entirely.”
+"If you’re going to understand the immediate post-war period, you need to understand that this was still a scarce economy. *People* were plentiful, with most of the human population still in stasis.
+But parts and material were a different matter entirely."

 Letty had a rather nice animation to illustrate the point.
 She’d found it on the Internet, and it served this lesson so well.